Chusonji Temple

 Chusonji Temple Golden Hall

-The Golden Hall is popular with tourists visiting Chusonji Temple and is highly renowned.
-The Golden Hall, an Amida Hall with gold leaf applied inside and out, is a prime example of Jodo sect architecture from the Heian period, along with the Phoenix Hall of Byodoin Temple, and a National Treasure .
-Enshrined within the hall are the body and head, as well as grave goods and a total of 31 Buddhist statues, all of which are designated as National Treasures and Important Cultural Properties.
-It is also a valuable resource for learning about the art and cultural background of the Heian period.
+The Konjikido (Golden Hall) is a popular and well-known attraction for tourists visiting Chusonji Temple.
+This Amida Hall, covered in gold leaf both inside and out, is, along with the Byodoin Phoenix Hall, a representative example of Heian period Jodo sect architecture anda National Treasure.
+Inside, in addition to the remains and severed heads of a deceased person, burial goods and a total of 31 Buddhist statues are enshrined, all of which are designated as National Treasures or Important Cultural Properties.
+It is also a valuable resource for understanding the art and cultural background of the Heian period.

 In addition to the Konjikido, the mountain air creates a majestic view on Tsukimizaka, the pilgrimage route leading to Chusonji Temple.
 There are many buildings worth seeing, including the main hall, the Fudo Hall, a prayer hall built in 1977, and the Sankozo, which houses over 3,000 cultural assets.
 Many ceremonies and memorial services are still held here, and the main hall is open to the public from 8:30 am to 5:00 pm (until 4:30 pm from November to February)